concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="5368" href="#5368">:link:</a></sup></sub> feature

-* Implented the core functionality for archiving pipelines [RFC #33].
+* Implemented the core functionality for archiving pipelines [RFC #33].

   **note**: archived pipelines are neither visible in the web UI (#5370) nor in `fly pipelines`.